Nascity/DesktopIconLib/README.md

-A simple test branch to see if the library is working as intended
+A branch to test and build lib